buzzqw/TUS/OBSS/markdown-separati/en/02-races.md

 - *Runner* (deer, greyhound, saurovallum, velociraptor).
 Increase your Movement speed by 3 meters.
 If you choose this capability twice, your Movement becomes 12 meters.

 - *Nocturnal creature* (cat, lizard, bat, owl).
-You have twilight vision 9 meters.
+You have twilight vision up to 9 meters.
 If you choose this capability twice, twilight vision reaches up to 18 meters.

 - *Swimmer* (crocodile, dolphin, frog, shark).
 You can hold your breath for up to 1 Turn per point of Constitution, minimum 1, you have a swimming speed equal to half your Movement.
 You have Damage Reduction from cold equal to 4.
 If you choose this capability twice, you have rudimentary gills that allow you to breathe underwater, and the cold damage reduction becomes 10.

 - *Predator* (bear, feline).
-Your natural attacks (claws, jaws..) cause 1d6 lethal damage and are not improvised weapons.
+Your natural attacks (claws, jaws...) cause 1d6 lethal damage and are not improvised weapons.
 These attacks fall into the Axes and Hatchets Weapon List.
 If you choose this capability twice, your natural attack causes 1d8 damage.

 - *Robust* (rhinoceros, hippo, elephant).
 At each level passage, you roll the d8 instead of d6 to determine Hit Points.
 If you choose this capability twice, each point of WP assigned increases Hit Points by 5 and not 3.